bihealth/sodar-server/docs_manual/source/ui_project_overview.rst

 Project Overview
 ^^^^^^^^^^^^^^^^

-Once you navigate into a project from the project list, you can see the project overview on the right hand side of the screen.
-The side bar on the left hand side has been expanded to display links related to the project.
+Once you navigate into a project, you can see the project overview on the right hand side of the screen.
+The sidebar on the left hand side has been expanded to display links related to the project.

+Furthermore, you can see a navigation breadcrumb for quickly returning to a parent category, as well as the project title bar displaying the project title, description and some general links.

 .. figure:: _static/sodar_ui/project_detail.png
+    :align: center
+    :scale: 50%

+    Project overview

+If you are viewing a category instead of a project, you will see a more limited set of information and sidebar links, while still following the same general structure.

 Project Overview